-“Over the years, several people have fallen to their deaths and many others have suffered serious injuries from climbing on rocks near waterfalls or along the riverbanks,” according to the Park Service.
-“These rocks are slippery due to mist and algae.”
+“Over the years, several people have [fatally] fallen and many others have suffered serious injuries from climbing on rocks near waterfalls or along the riverbanks,” according to the National Park Service.

 Where is the Laurel Falls trailhead located?

 From Gatlinburg, take U.S. Highway 441 to the Sugarlands Visitor Center, turning right towards Cades Cove on Little River Road.
-Parking is available near the trailhead but is limited.
+There are parking areas available near the trailhead, but space is limited.

 Do I have to pay for Laurel Falls?
 How much does it cost?